0xsequence/sequence-unreal/README.md

 ### For Blueprints

-1) Create a blueprint Actor (if you wish to spawn it your self) Or Pawn (if you wish to use it with a Gamemode)
+1) Create a blueprint Actor (if you wish to spawn it yourself) Or Pawn (if you wish to use it with a Gamemode)

 2) Attach the **[AC_SequencePawn_Component]** to the Blueprint you created via the add components section.

 [Where to find Components window](ReadmeImages/Example_AddComponent.PNG)

-3) Then you can setup you blueprint like so to start utilizing the SequenceAPI
+3) Then you can setup your blueprint like so to start utilizing the SequenceAPI

 [How to setup the Blueprint](ReadmeImages/Example_BP_Setup.PNG)